Legal

 Personal Injury Lawsuits

-Workers, residents, and bystanders exposed to illegal asbestos removal can file civil lawsuits against the property owner, contractor, and any entity responsible for the exposure.
+Workers, residents, and bystanders exposed to illegally removed ACM can file civil lawsuits against the property owner, contractor, and any entity responsible for the exposure.
 Claims typically allege negligence, premises liability, failure to warn, and violation of environmental laws.
 Damages can include medical expenses, pain and suffering, lost wages, and punitive damages.

 Mesothelioma Settlements and Verdicts